nightcrewlab/NooXTS---Teamspeak-6-Overlay/README.md

 1. Download `NooXTSOverlay.exe` from the [latest release](https://github.com/nightcrewlab/NooXTS---Teamspeak-6-Overlay/releases/latest)
 2. Place it in its own dedicated folder (e.g. `C:\NooXTSOverlay\`)
-3. Configure the TeamSpeak 6 Remote Control API port — **see below**
-4. Launch **TeamSpeak 6** and make sure the Remote Control API is enabled
+3. Launch **TeamSpeak 6** and make sure the Remote Control API is enabled
-5. Run `NooXTSOverlay.exe` — TeamSpeak will prompt you to authorize the overlay
+4. Run `NooXTSOverlay.exe` — TeamSpeak will prompt you to authorize the overlay
-6. Click **Accept** in TeamSpeak
+5. Click **Accept** in TeamSpeak

 > ⚠️ **Important:** Always keep `NooXTSOverlay.exe` in its own folder.
 The overlay creates config files alongside the executable.